-Ariana Austin, a Harvard graduate, and an art curator were partying with a friend at the Pearl Night Club in 2005 when Joel Makkonen walked up to her and said he wanted her to be his girlfriend.
-At the time, she had no clue he was an Ethiopian Prince and great-grandson of Ethiopia’s last emperor, Haile Selassie I. They were married at the Foxchase Manor on September 9th, 2017, in a grand celebration attended by 307 guests.
+Ariana Austin, a Harvard graduate and an art curator, was partying with a friend at the Pearl Night Club in 2005 when Joel Makkonen walked up to her and said he wanted her to be his girlfriend.
+At the time, she had no clue he was an Ethiopian Prince and great-grandson of Ethiopia’s last emperor, Haile Selassie I. They were married at the Foxchase Manor on September 9, 2017, in a grand celebration attended by 307 guests.
 She is now Princess Ariana Makkonen.

 Hope Cook married Crown Prince Palden Thondup Namgyal, Sikkim

 After her husband’s coronation as King in 1965, she took up the title as Her Highness Hope La, the Gyalmo of Sikkim.
-The King was deposed on April 10th, 1975, after Sikkim acceded to India.
-The couple soon separated and she returned to the United States with her two children, Prince Palden Gyurmed Namgyal and Princess Hope Leezum Namgyal Tobden.
+The King was deposed on April 10, 1975, after Sikkim acceded to India.
+The couple soon separated, and she returned to the United States with her two children, Prince Palden Gyurmed Namgyal, and Princess Hope Leezum Namgyal Tobden.

 Hope has built a reputation as an author, columnist, and lecturer.
 She lives in New York.